Our lab has developed several burrowing assays to challenge

 hastened and exacerbated by burrowing, while wild type

 shows no such damage (figure).
-Our students performed a genetic screen using dys-1 worms and isolated several suppressor mutants with proficient burrowing despite their dys-1 mutant background.
+Our students performed a genetic screen using dys-1 worms and isolated several suppressor with proficient burrowing despite their dys-1 mutant background.